 You know, one of the most common qualities of a human being is being an observer.
 It is quite natural for us to find ourselves among certain situations in the street which are so interesting, that we can’t resist ourselves and somehow we just have to capture it on our camera.
 At times, we feel regretful when we miss the chance of capturing a decisive moment that occurred suddenly on the street.
-The only thought that runs on our mind at that time is that “why didn’t I brought my camera?” right?
+The only thought that runs on our minds at that time is that “why didn’t I bring my camera?” right?

 I know it happens!

 Those who are reading this page must also belong to the same category “Street photography”.
 Some take this as a hobby and some take it as a profession.
 But the overall motive of both of them is the same and that is to capture something great and original.
 Lest’s check out these amazing street photography tips which will be decisive for anyone into it.